The Washington Journalism and Media Conference

 LUGGAGE

-We strongly recommend that you pack at least one day’s worth of clothing and toiletries in a carry-on bag.
-All students are responsible for carrying their own luggage, so packing light and/or bags with wheels are appropriate (the distance from parking to the doors is sizable).
-Also, please be sure to check your airline’s rules regarding carry-on bags and fees for checked luggage.
+We highly recommend packing at least one day’s worth of clothing and toiletries in a carry-on.
+Students are responsible for carrying their own luggage, so packing light or using a wheeled bag is ideal.
+If flying, check your airline’s carry-on and baggage rules in advance.

 DON'T FORGET THE FOLLOWING